 If you do not have the Currency of the country or area you are visiting on your Card, you can still use it to make a payment.
 Merchant transactions and ATM withdrawals in a currency other than a Currency you have available on your Card will be debited according to the default order of priority, which is as follows: USD, GBP, EUR and AUD, at an exchange rate determined by MasterCard on the day the transaction is processed, increased by the FX Margin (or foreign exchange margin).
 See the Fees and Limits section for more information.

-Please note: It is currently not possible to use your Cash Passport in a number of countries.
-If you attempt to withdraw cash from an ATM or use your Card at merchants in any of these countries, your request will be declined.
+Please note: It is currently not possible to use your Cash Passport in a number of countries or geographical regions.
+If you attempt to withdraw cash from an ATM or use your Card at merchants in any of these countries or geographocal regions, your request will be declined.

 1 The Card can only be used outside the Common Monetary Area, being South Africa, Lesotho, Swaziland and Namibia.